Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

 Preview any card.
 The version should be displayed at the top left corner.

 For mobile, the version be shown at the top right corner.
-Note that this is only displayed on versions `0.11.1.0` and above.
+Note that this is only displayed on mobile for versions `0.11.1.0` and above.

 <figure markdown>
 {{ img("version location", "assets/faq/jpmn_version.png") }}